 Summer break is wrapping up and you still haven’t booked a vacation.
 Let’s get cracking!
 Before the kids head back to school, pack your bags and travel to one of these five weekend destinations drivable from Chicago.
 Enjoy everything from Michigan blueberry picking to Wisconsin beach combing to Amish country adventures — or maybe .

 The coastal city on the shores of Lake Michigan transports visitors back in time while still experiencing modern life.

 What To Do

 Nelis’ Dutch Village: Windmills, wooden shoes and wonderful rides highlight this mini-theme park that harkens early 1900s Netherlands.
-Kids revel in feeding goats at the petting zoo, riding the slide down a large shoe and a large shoe and, of course, eating fudge after watching how it’s made.
+Kids revel in feeding goats at the petting zoo, riding the slide down a large shoe, playing in the climbing castle and, of course, eating fudge after watching how it’s made.

 S. Kamphuis Blueberries Farm: Pick a variety of blueberries at this family-owned farm.
 One for your basket, two for your mouth!

 Tunnel Park: Make a splash at this 22-acre park with swimming beach.
 The aptly named park lets beach-goers walk in a tunnel through a dune.
 Speaking of, kids can climb a small dune or enjoy the playground.

 Nestled between Milwaukee and Chicago, Racine offers a kid-friendly setting on Lake Michigan.
 Easy on the budget, too!